 Lisa is our farmer extraordinaire!
 The founder of Laughing Goat Fiber, she started her farming adventure on a gorgeous, 20-acre plot in southwestern Ohio, growing organic vegetables, flowers, and raising chickens, ducks, and turkeys.
 Once she branched out into goats, everything changed – and brought us to where we are today!
 Lisa works around the clock to keep the farm running, the animals cared for, and the yarn dyed.
-She also works full-time as a network engineer, and is looking forward to the day that she can devote herself to the farm only.
+She no longer works full-time as a network engineer, and happy that she can now devote herself to the farm only.

 Gary is the muscle of this operation.
 He tirelessly (well, not really) keeps the animals fed, watered, pastured, and safe – rain or shine.
 Or snow.
 Or sleet.
 He is our hay bale-slinger, our big goat wrangler, and – occassionally – our tractor mechanic.
 Gary is also the full-time director of the Downtown Ithaca Alliance, a non-profit organization dedicated to the health and vitality of Ithaca’s business improvement district.
 He dons a suit and tie for that job, but it’s not clear which outfit is his superhero uniform.

 Farmer’s daughters!
 These two are frequently seen at festivals and farm events, and also help with yarn dyeing.
 They are the unofficial social media managers for the farm.
 Marion designed the logo for the farm and makes everything look pretty.
 Nancy is a behind the scenes booster and organizer with lots of marketing savvy.